Challenger of the month

 Every month we celebrate a person or team who has gone above and beyond in their fundraising efforts for Shooting Star Children’s Hospices.
 It’s not always about who has run the fastest or the furthest or longest.
 We aim to celebrate people who have pushed themselves out of their comfort zones, and done something that has been a real challenge for them.

-Our Challengers of the Month for July 2019 are…
+Our Challengers of the Month for November 2019 are…

 Alex, Maisie and Jessica – Twickenham Stadion Race – Spartan Kids Race

 Our November Challengers of the Month are three sensational super Spartans who ran, crawled and clambered over exciting obstacles at the Spartan Kids Race at Twickenham Stadium, all in aid of Shooting Star Children’s Hospices.

 Six year-old Alex, his four-year-old sister Maisie and their six-year-old friend Jessica took on the Spartans Kids Race in memory of Alex and Maisie’s baby cousin Jack who died in May, aged just 26 days old.

 Jack was born on 26 April with holes in his lungs and chronic kidney disease, spending the first 18 days of his short life in three different hospitals.
 On day 19 his parents, Kirsty and Michael were told the devastating news that he was being moved to a hospice for end-of-life care.
 Jack was transferred to Christopher’s, our Guildford hospice.